aosabook/500lines/dagoba/dagoba.markdown

 g.v('Thor').out().all().times(3).run()
 ```

-What we'd like to get out of this is something like the query above --- maybe:
+What we'd like to get out of this is something like the query above&mdash;maybe:

 ```javascript
 g.v('Thor').out().as('a')